jldz9/InSARScript/docs/index.md

 | Memory  | 64GB DDR5           |
 | Operate System| Ubuntu 22.04.4 LTS |

+## Disclaimer

+This package is provided "as-is" without any warranties, express or implied.
+The authors and contributors make no guarantees regarding the functionality, reliability, or suitability of the package for any particular purpose.
+By using this package, you assume all risks associated with its use, and the developers are not liable for any damages or issues that may arise, whether directly or indirectly, from its use.

 ## Need Help?

 Meanwhile, if you have any question relate to the package or the documentation, please feel free to submit [![GitHub](https://img.shields.io/badge/Issue-%2312100E?logo=github&logoColor=black&color=white)](https://github.com/jldz9/InSARScript/issues), join [![Discord](https://img.shields.io/badge/Discord-%235865F2?logo=discord&logoColor=white)](https://discord.gg/RJJM42MBUU), or send me [![Email](https://img.shields.io/badge/Email-%23EA4335?logo=gmail&logoColor=white)](mailto:jiaweiliwork@outlook.com)